Illustration by Chaim Garcia

-Let’s take a look at the verb fahren.
+Let’s take a look at the verb fahren (to drive).
 Conjugated in a sentence, it might look like this:

 See how the particle is relegated to the end of the sentence in the present tense?
 For non-native speakers, learning German is like a perpetual exercise in memory.
 Have you forgotten a particle?
 Left something behind?
 Here’s an example of how things can get really complicated in German:

 Can you spot the separable verb in this sentence?
 You know by now that the particle is always relegated to the end of the sentence, so it’s not too outlandish to say that frei is the prefix we’re looking for.
 But now we’re missing the verb.
-It must be at the beginning — and we know bitte ("please") is not a verb.
-It must be halten (there’s no other option).
+It must be at the beginning — and we know bitte (please) is not a verb.
+It must be halten (because there’s no other option).

 Yep, German sentences sure put the “com” back in “complicated.”
 In some situations, you can’t interrupt a speaker before they finish, otherwise you’ll never really know what verb they will use and what they’re on about.
 You must be patient and wait, so you can draw meaning from their words.

 The situation becomes a tad more complicated, however, when you conjugate the verb in the past participle.
 Here we need to use ge- to conjugate the verb properly.
 But what happens to the moveable particle?
 Do we continue to place it at the end of the sentence?

 - Wir sind nach Köln gefahren.
 (We drove to Cologne.)

 Hmm.
 I don’t see any separation here.
 Let’s try another:

 - Wir sind schon losgefahren.
 (We’ve already taken off.)